Overview

 with the Firm’s duty to obtain “best execution.”
 Clients may pay commissions that are higher than another

-qualified Financial Institution might charge to effect the same transaction where VWA determines that the
+qualified Financial Institution might charge to affect the same transaction where VWA determines that the

 commissions are reasonable in relation to the value of the brokerage and research services received.
 In